Shopping Links

 In a world both very similar to and different from our own, an apathetic student, Shirotsugu Ladhatt, who aspired to join the local air force but doesn't have the grades, instead joins the Royal Space Force.
 Unfortunately, this space force is more of a publicity stunt by the government than anything else--nobody has ever even made it to space.
 However, after our hero meets and falls in love with an idealistic young missionary, Riqunni, he becomes determined to actually make something of the joke that is the Royal Space force.
 But as the odd collection of dropouts and aging rocket scientists begins to make progress toward their goal of a space flight, the enemy in an ongoing war decides that this new space technology could become a dangerous weapon and decides to nip the budding space program in the bud.
 Shirotsugu, spurred by his unreturned feelings for Riqunni, braves assassins, budget cuts, and all-out war to make his dream of traveling among the stars come true...

-Review
+Quick Review

-Simply put, Royal Space Force: The Wings of Honneamise is one of the finest animated films ever made, and I would say one of the finest films ever made, period.
-A well crafted story, deep and believable characters, imaginative plot, and an astoundingly intricate world all combine to make this film a masterpiece in its own right.
+Switch to Quick ReviewSimply put, Royal Space Force: The Wings of Honneamise is one of the finest animated films ever made, and I would say one of the finest films ever made, period.
+A well-crafted story, deep and believable characters, an imaginative plot, and an intricately-realized world all combine to make this film a masterpiece of both substance and imagination.

-Getting back on track, the leisurely plot is quite effective at capturing the mundane, everyday acts that lead toward lofty goals like space flight.
-But another effect it has is to make the characters that much more real.
-Real people sometimes take a moment to think, and Honneamise gives them time to do it.
-Partly as a result, this movie isn't just an analogy of the real-world space race or a believable but inspiring tale of the human drive for adventure and exploration--it is also a sort of character study.
+The story will be too slow for some (the only major thing I can think of that one might complain about), but the pacing is steady and the relative leisure enhances the realistic feel, capturing the mundane, everyday acts that lead toward lofty goals like space flight.
+It also makes the characters seem that much more real; people sometimes take a moment to think, and Honneamise gives them time to do it.
+Partly as a result, the movie is almost as much a character study as an analogy of the real-world space race or a believable but inspiring tale of the human drive for adventure and exploration.

-There are really only two main characters, and the two of them are as detailed as their world and as subtly fascinating.
+There are really only two main characters, and the two of them are as detailed as their world, and as subtly fascinating.
 On one hand, we have apathetic Shirotsugu; the embodiment of the jaded slacker, but still a man with dreams.
 On the other end of the spectrum is Riqunni; she has her own internal dreams and hopes, but her seemingly blind religious devotion is like a relic of a simpler time, and is as difficult for Shiro to understand as it will be for many viewers.
 Both of these characters (as well as a few of the minor ones) are deep, interesting, and their interaction provides much of the meat of the movie.

-The character interaction also brings another another level of meaning to the story; in the course of his journey from drop-out to the emotional leader of a grand adventure Shiro is asked some difficult questions about human nature and the state of modern society.
-There are no easy answers to these questions, and this movie doesn't attempt to provide any--it isn't preachy and there are characters on both ends of the spectrum who have reasonable opinions.
+The character interaction also brings another another level of meaning to the story; in the course of his journey from drop-out to the emotional leader of a grand adventure, Shiro is asked some difficult questions about human nature and the state of modern society.
+There are no easy answers to these questions, and Honneamise doesn't attempt to provide any--it isn't preachy and there are characters on both ends of the spectrum who have reasonable opinions.
 But Shiro's attempts to come to grips with love, sin, and the place of grand adventures in a world filled with war and poverty do provide a quiet illustration of the value of dreams and ambition.
 If nothing else, this is a story that is realistic enough to provoke a lot of thought, and a movie that doesn't shy away from bringing the hard issues to the fore.

 The Wings of Honneamise is a masterpiece of animation, pure and simple.
 The world is amazing, the characters are intriguing, the plot is quiet but complex and engaging, and the overall theme is an extreme close-up on a sweeping tale of exploration and adventure.
-From top to bottom, it is nearly perfect in every aspect, and even though it might seem slow, for those with a real sense of wonder about the world and who are willing to dig past the surface of a story this is an absolute must see.
+From top to bottom, it is nearly perfect in every aspect, and even though it might seem slow, for those with a real sense of wonder about the world and who are willing to dig past the surface of a story, this is an absolute must-see.

 Related Recommendations